hashicorp/nomad-driver-exec2/README.md

   - `rx:/opt/bin/application` - read and execute a specific application
   - `wc:/var/log` - write and create files in `/var/log`

-This style of permission control is modeled after the `uveil` system call introduced by the OpenBSD project.
+This style of permission control is modeled after the `unveil` system call introduced by the OpenBSD project.
 In configuration parameters we refer to the "unveil"-ing of filesystem paths as `exec2` is leveraging landlock to emulate the semantics of `unveil`.